baikalschool/geant4/README.md

 # Instruction

-A docker container is used to run the Geant4 examples.
+A Docker image is prepared to run the Geant4 examples.
+For your convenience, it is uploaded to Docker Hub: https://hub.docker.com/r/baikalschool/geant4

 Please make sure you have setup Docker environment already.
 As a reference, installation of Docker in AlmaLinux 9 will be shown.

 If you are using Windows, you can consider to use WSL2 or VirtualBox.